technomancy-nexus/technomancy/docs/game_rules.md

 1. A cards owner is the player whose library it started in at the beginning of the game.
     1. A card created throughout the game is owned by the player that created it.
-1. Every card has none or one or more factions, which are determined by the different kinds of cred that appear in its cost.
+1. Every card has none or one or more factions, which are determined by the different kinds of scrip that appear in its cost.
     1. A card without a faction is called 'factionless'
-1. Every card has a cred cost
+1. Every card has a scrip cost
-    1. A card's 'cred cost' is the sum of all its kinds of creds that exist in its cost
+    1. A card's 'scrip cost' is the sum of all its kinds of scrips that exist in its cost
-1. There are five different kinds of cred, each issued by the respective megacorp
+1. There are five different kinds of scrip, each issued by the respective megacorp
     1. CORP1
     1. CORP2
     1. CORP3